gturkoglu/easy-dao-onboarding/README.md

 * `v1.0.0` is accessible on https://coordinated-hand.surge.sh/
    * Even though this version works, I don't recommend to use this version since next version have more cool features!

-* `v1.0.1` is accessible on https://dao-onboarding.surge.sh/
+* `v1.0.1` is accessible on https://dao-onboarding-v1-0-1.surge.sh/
-  * This version is the latest version for now and only depends on droplink for user management and sending DAO membership tokens.
+  * This version only depends on droplink for user management and sending DAO membership tokens.

+* Latest release is always accessible on https://dao-onboarding.surge.sh/

 ## Features